jax-ml/jax/docs/tutorials/automatic-differentiation.md

 ## Next steps

 The {ref}`advanced-autodiff` tutorial provides more advanced and detailed explanations of how the ideas covered in this document are implemented in the JAX backend.
-Some features, such as {ref}`defining-custom-derivative-rules`, depend on understanding advanced automatic differentiation, so do check out that section in the {ref}`advanced-autodiff` tutorial if you are interested.
+Some features, such as {ref}`advanced-autodiff-custom-derivative-rules`, depend on understanding advanced automatic differentiation, so do check out that section in the {ref}`advanced-autodiff` tutorial if you are interested.